basacul/GCDCourseProject/CodeBook.md

 # CodeBook
 ====================================================================================
-This codebook describes the source of the data, the processing of the data, and especially the variables of the output of run the tidy_data.txt file.
+This codebook describes the source of the data, the processing of the data, and especially the variables of the output data set of run_analysis.R : the tidydata.txt file.

 ## 1. Data Source
 -------------------